RuneAudio/Docs/docs/runeui/playback.md

 Library Tab

 The Library tab provides access to your music library.
 You can quickly access your music from various places.
-By default, there are 6 buttons here. ìNetwork mountsî provides access to storage media connected to your network, typically referred to as Network Attached Storage (NAS). ìUSB Storageî contain lists of content stored on a USB drive connected directly to your system. ìMy Webradiosî allows you to maintain a list of web based radio stations by adding the name and URL for the feed to Rune. ìSpotifyî provides access to your Spotify online account. ìDirbleî provides easy access to thousands of online radio stations. ìJamendoî provides access to Jamendo, a music website and an open community of music authors.
+By default, there are 6 buttons here. ‚ÄúNetwork mounts‚Äù provides access to storage media connected to your network, typically referred to as Network Attached Storage (NAS). ‚ÄúUSB Storage‚Äù contain lists of content stored on a USB drive connected directly to your system. ‚ÄúMy Webradios‚Äù allows you to maintain a list of web based radio stations by adding the name and URL for the feed to Rune. ‚ÄúSpotify‚Äù provides access to your Spotify online account. ‚ÄúDirble‚Äù provides easy access to thousands of online radio stations. ‚ÄúJamendo‚Äù provides access to Jamendo, a music website and an open community of music authors.
 It bills itself as "the world's largest digital service for free music".
 You can also add music folders to this list (See Add bookmark below).

-Upon pressing the button, you have a ìbackî button and search bar at the top of the screen.
+Upon pressing the button, you have a ‚Äúback‚Äù button and search bar at the top of the screen.
 Below that is a list of your NAS mounts (added in Sources menu item).
 At the bottom of the screen are up and down arrows, letting you navigate through your library, to the top, the bottom, or one page at a time.

 Pressing an item in the list performs a command, depending on the type of item.
 For folders, it opens the folder.
 For tracks, it highlights the track.
 Double clicking a track adds it to the bottom of the queue, and immediately plays it.
 Clicking the 3 horizontal line icon (Actions) presents options depending on the type of item.
 For folders, the options are: Add, Add and play, Add replace and play, Update this folder and Save as bookmark.
 For files, the options are: Add, Add and play, Add replace and play.